-During the first nine months of 2011, certain permanent differences, such as the non-taxable portion of the foreign exchange loss on our debt, and the expected reversal of certain deferred income tax assets and liabilities at lower effective tax rates also impacted the resulting income tax recovery.
+During the first six months of 2011, certain permanent differences, such as the non-taxable portion of the foreign exchange gain on our debt, and the expected reversal of certain deferred income tax assets and liabilities at lower effective tax rates also impacted the resulting income tax recovery.

-Tax filings are subject to the review, audit and assessment of applicable taxation authorities in Canada and the United States.
+Tax filings resulting from the change in control are subject to the review, audit and assessment of applicable taxation authorities in Canada and the United States.
 Tax laws and regulations are subject to interpretation and inherent uncertainty; therefore, our assessments involve judgments, estimates and assumptions about current and future events.
 Although we believe these estimates and assumptions are reasonable and appropriate, the final determination could be materially different than that which is reflected in our provision for income taxes and recorded current and deferred income tax assets and liabilities.